 Place the slotted frame around the glass by fitting the glass into the slots.
 Reinforce the corners with wood glue.

 Spread the glue on the joints and clamp the window together while the glue dries.
-Be sure to scrap off any excess that squeezes out from between the joints.
+Be sure to scrape off any excess that squeezes out from between the joints.

 Once the glue is dry, finish securing the frame together by inserting wood screws at the corners with an electric drill.